-Corporate Code of Conduct and Ethics
+Code of Business Conduct and Ethics

-We plan to adopt a corporate code of conduct and ethics that applies to all of our employees, officers and directors, including those officers responsible for financial reporting, which will be effective upon the closing of this offering.
+We plan to adopt a code of business conduct and ethics that applies to all of our employees, officers and directors, including those officers responsible for financial reporting, which will be effective upon the closing of this offering.
 Upon the closing of this offering, our code of business conduct and ethics will be available on our website at https://arrivent.com/.
 The information on our website is deemed not to be incorporated in this prospectus or to be a part of this prospectus.
 We intend to disclose any amendments to the code, or any waivers of its requirements, on our website or in a Current Report on Form 8-K.